Whaling vs. Spear Phishing: How Cybercriminals Target Executives and Organizations?

 What is spear phishing?

-Key differences between whaling and spear phishing
+The biggest difference between whaling and spear phishing is the target.

 Factor